Special Presidential Envoy for Hostage Affairs

-The Special Envoy for Hostage Affairs, or more formally the Office of the Special Presidential Envoy for Hostage Affairs, was established in 2015 by an executive order pertaining to the recovery of U.S. hostages taken abroad.
-The special envoy leads and coordinates activities across the Executive Branch to bring home Americans held hostage in other countries.
+The special presidential envoy for hostage affairs, or more formally the Office of the Special Presidential Envoy for Hostage Affairs, was established in 2015, by an executive order pertaining to the recovery of U.S. hostages held by non-state actors and of U.S. citizens wrongfully detained by foreign states.
+The Special Presidential Envoy leads and coordinates activities across the Executive Branch to bring home those Americans.
 The position was created in 2015 during the Obama administration.

-In February 2020, President Trump announced his intention to appoint Roger D. Carstens as the next Special Envoy.
+In February 2020, President Trump announced his intention to appoint Roger D. Carstens as the next special presidential envoy.

-In January of 2021, incoming President Joseph R. Biden and incoming Secretary of State Antony Blinken requested that Roger Carstens stay on into the Biden Administration.
+In January of 2021, incoming President Joseph R. Biden and incoming Secretary of State Antony Blinken requested that Roger Carstens stay on into the Biden administration.